-The Bureau of Labor Statistics released the November Consumer Price Index data this morning.
-The year-over-year non-seasonally adjusted Headline CPI came in at 2.05%, up from 1.76% the previous month.
-Year-over-year Core CPI (ex Food and Energy) came in at 2.32%, up slightly from the previous month's 2.31% and above the Fed's 2% PCE target.
+The Bureau of Labor Statistics released the September Consumer Price Index data this morning.
+The year-over-year non-seasonally adjusted Headline CPI came in at 5.39%, up from 5.25% the previous month.
+Year-over-year Core CPI (ex Food and Energy) came in at 4.03%, mostly unchanged from 4.00% the previous month and is above the Fed's 2% PCE target.

 The Labor Force Participation Rate (LFPR) is a simple computation: You take the Civilian Labor Force (people age 16 and over employed or seeking employment) and divide it by the Civilian Noninstitutional Population (those 16 and over not in the military and or committed to an institution).

-This commentary has been updated to include Friday morning's release of Nonfarm Employment.
-November's 266K increase in total nonfarm payrolls had revisions that resulted in 41K more jobs than previously reported.
-The Investing.com consensus was for 186K new jobs and the unemployment rate to remain at 3.6%.
+This commentary has been updated to include this morning's release of Nonfarm Employment.
+September's 194K increase in total nonfarm payrolls had revisions that resulted in 169K more jobs than previously reported.
+The Investing.com consensus was for 500K jobs gained and the unemployment rate to fall to 5.1%.

 Here is a summary of the four market valuation indicators we update on a monthly basis.